kelfra/muxly/docs/project_status.md

 - Configuration templates for easy setup
 - Connection testing capabilities

+#### 4. Documentation
+We have created comprehensive documentation for both developers and users:

+- **Developer Documentation**:
+  - Implementation details for each module
+  - Known issues and future improvements
+  - Implementation plan for upcoming features

+- **User Documentation**:
+  - Configuration guide with examples
+  - Connectors usage and authentication
+  - Scheduler configuration and job setup
+  - Router configuration and destinations
+  - Troubleshooting guides

 ### In Progress Components
 Currently, there are no components actively in development as we are planning the next phase.